pkp/pkp-docs/admin-guide/en/statistics.md

 ### Reprocess Log Files

-Once you have identified the log files you want to reprocess, move them into the `stage` directory.
-Then run the following command once for every month you want to reprocess.
+Once you have identified the log files you want to reprocess, move them into the `<files_dir>/usageStats/stage` directory.
+Then run the following command from the root directory of your application once for every month you want to reprocess.

 ```
 php lib/pkp/tools/reprocessUsageStatsMonth.php YYYYMM
 ```

+This command deletes the existing metrics for that month and recompiles them from the log files in `stage`.
+This means your current data for that month will be replaced, not added to.

-For example, if I had log files for 2022-10-01 to 2022-11-30, I would run the command twice:
+For example, if you had log files for 2022-10-01 to 2022-11-30, you would run the command twice:

 ```
 php lib/pkp/tools/reprocessUsageStatsMonth.php 202210
 php lib/pkp/tools/reprocessUsageStatsMonth.php 202211
 ```

-If you want to have accurate monthly statistics, you will need to reprocess a whole month at a time.
-For example, if you are missing statistics from 2022-10-15 to 2022-11-12, you would need to reprocess logs for every day of both months to have accurate monthly stats for those months.
+To have accurate monthly statistics, you must reprocess a whole month at a time.
+Make sure all log files for those months are in the `stage` directory before running the command — not just the ones covering the gap.
+For example, if you are missing statistics from 2022-10-15 to 2022-11-12, you would need to have log files for every day of both October and November in the `stage` directory to get accurate monthly stats for those months.

+> **Note:** This requirement only applies if the site is configured to keep monthly statistics only.
+If daily statistics are kept, you can reprocess individual days without needing all log files for the month.
+{:.notice}

 ### Things to know